 - update-service: Modifies the parameters of a service.

-- update-service-primary-task-set: Modifies which task-set in a service is the primary task-set.
+- update-service-primary-task-set: Modifies which task-set in service is the primary task-set.
 Any parameters that are updated on the primary task set in a service will transition to the service.

 - update-task-set: Modifies a task set.